 Although development activity is largely dominated by the private sector, it usually takes place within a regulatory framework set by government, through development plans and control mechanisms (i.e. zoning regulations).
-Furthermore there are specific forms of development which are undertaken solely by government such as public and recreational facilities, offices for its own use and affordable housing where government is seen both as the developer and investor.
+Furthermore there are specific forms of development which is undertaken solely by government such as public and recreational facilities, offices for its own use and low-cost/affordable housing where government is seen both as the developer and investor.

 4.3.5.
-Public and Private Motives for Engaging in Development
+Public and Private Motives for engaging in development